linrongbin16/commons.nvim/README.md

 ### [commons.spawn](/lua/commons/spawn.lua)

-Sync/async run child-process and handle stdout/stderr IO by lines via `uv.spawn` API.
+Sync/async run child-process via `uv.spawn` API, and handle stdout/stderr IO by lines.

 - `run(cmd:string[], opts:{on_stdout:SpawnOnStdout, on_stderr:SpawnOnStderr, ...}, on_exit:SpawnOnExit?):SystemObject`: run command line, this is just a wrapper for [vim.system](<https://neovim.io/doc/user/lua.html#vim.system()>).
 The only difference is `opts` provide more friendly line-based `on_stdout` and `on_stderr` callbacks.
   - `SpawnOnStdout`/`SpawnOnStderr`: both use the function signature `fun(line:string):any`, been invoked when receiving a line from stdout or stderr.